 General Fact Sheets on the U.S. Epidemic

-Basic Statistics (CDC) – This provides general statistical information about HIV in the U.S., including the total number of new HIV diagnoses in 2018 and recent trends in diagnoses, HIV prevalence, and new diagnoses by transmission category and race/ethnicity.
-Additional information is provided on the population groups most heavily impacted by HIV in the U.S., as well as regional patterns of HIV in the U.S. and worldwide.
-This resource is also available in Spanish.
+Basic Statistics (CDC) – This provides general statistical information about HIV in the U.S., including the total number of new HIV diagnoses in 2020 and recent trends in diagnoses, HIV prevalence, and new diagnoses by transmission category and race/ethnicity.
+Additional information is provided on the population groups most heavily impacted by HIV in the U.S., as well as regional patterns of HIV in the nation.
+Also available in Spanish.

-HIV in the United States by Region (CDC) – This summarizes HIV diagnoses in five regions: Northeast, Midwest, South, West, and U.S. Dependent Areas in a series of graphs and maps.
-In 2018, the states with the highest rates of new HIV diagnoses were mainly in the South.
+HIV in the United States by Region (CDC) – This summarizes HIV diagnoses in five regions: Northeast, Midwest, South, West, and U.S. Dependent Areas.
+Regional information is provided for HIV incidence, new diagnoses, knowledge of HIV status, and viral suppression.
+In recent years, the states with the highest rates of new HIV diagnoses were mainly in the South.
 Although new HIV diagnoses for the country as a whole have declined in recent years, diagnosis trends varied substantially by region.
+Also available in Spanish.

 CDC Fact Sheets on Affected Population Groups

 CDC has produced a series of fact sheets that focus on different population groups affected by HIV/AIDS in the United States.
 These population groups are listed below with hyperlinks to the corresponding fact sheets.